ObeliskCode/Net-Ghost-SE/README.md

 #Copy lib files to Libraries/lib/ and source folder to Libraries/include/ (files within lib/ and src/ folders)
 ```
 5. install Boost to Libraries/boost_x_xx_x
-6. install glm to Libraries/include/
+6. install glm to Libraries/include/ (included)
+7. install freetype /include to Libraries/Freetype and freetype.lib to Libraries/lib (compilation similar to Bullet)
+8. install openal-soft to Libraries/include and Libraries/lib [https://github.com/kcat/openal-soft]
-7. Within Visual Studio Update C/C++->General, Linker->General, & Linker->Input with all new paths and lib names
+9. Within Visual Studio Update C/C++->General, Linker->General, & Linker->Input with all new paths and lib names
-8. Download models from Obelisk-Models repo and copy to OBELISK_DIR/3D_OpenGL_Enginge/models/
+10. Download models from Obelisk-Models repo and copy to OBELISK_DIR/3D_OpenGL_Enginge/models/
-9. Write Code!
+11. Write Code!